Tekkare/helm-charts/ReadMe.md

 ```

 If you had already added this repo earlier, run `helm repo update` to retrieve
 the latest versions of the packages.
-You can then run `helm search repo airbyte-os` to see the charts.
+You can then run `helm search repo oip-charts` to see the charts.

+### Example ###
-To install the airbyte(as a whole) chart:
+To install the airbyte temporal chart:

 ```
-    helm install airbyte airbyte-oss/airbyte
+    helm install temporal oip-charts/temporal
 ```

 To uninstall the chart:

 ```
-    helm delete airbyte
+    helm delete temporal
 ```